reactioncommerce/reaction-docs/developer/packages/payments/paypal.md

 _Actual payment method support will vary by country._

-Based on the accepted payment methods, the Authorize.net default schema for credit card numbers will allow between 12 - 19 numbers.
+Based on the accepted payment methods, PayPal's default schema for credit card numbers will allow between 12 - 19 numbers.
 This can be changed in `/imports/plugins/included/paypal/lib/collections/schemas/package.js` depending on your needs.

 ## Transactions
 - authorize